-The Riverside Museum of Transport and Travel is one of Glasgow’s most fascinating attractions that will appeal to all the family, and it’s not dependent on the weather.
+The Riverside Museum of Transport and Travel is one of Glasgow’s most fascinating attractions that will appeal to all the family, and bring back happy memories for many.

-Glasgow is worth visiting for many reasons, least of all the shopping, but if you’re in the city I would recommend you take the time to visit this wonderful museum.
+Glasgow is worth visiting for many reasons.
+For a lot of people it’s the shopping, but if you’re in the city I would recommend you take the time to visit this wonderful museum.

 The Riverside Museum Of Transport And Travel

-When you step inside this multi-award winning museum, you’ll find over 3,000 objects to feast your eyes on.
+When you step inside this multi-award winning museum, you’ll be greeted with over 3,000 fascinating objects to feast your eyes on.

-There are old prams, trams, trains, buses, bicycles, vintage cars, and much more of Old Glasgow and its transport history.
+There are old prams, trams, trains and buses, bicycles, vintage cars, and much more of Old Glasgow and its transport history.
 But there’s much more….
-There are interactive displays, and three old street scenes, complete with shops that you can access, showing Glasgow as it was, and bringing it to life.
+There are interactive displays, and three old street scenes, complete with shops that you can access, showing Glasgow as it once was, and bringing it to life.

 THE TALL SHIP

-The S. S. Glenlee is berthed in Pointhouse Quay, right outside the Riverside Museum, and it’s FREE to visit, except for groups of 8 or more, when a small charge is payable.
+The S. S. Glenlee is berthed in Pointhouse Quay, right outside the Riverside Museum, and it’s FREE to visit, except for groups of eight or more, when a small entry charge is payable.

 This is the the United Kingdom’s only floating Clyde-built sailing ship.
 It is owned and operated by the Clyde Maritime Trust.
 She was built in Port Glasgow in 1896, and traded as a cargo ship.
 From 1922 she was a sail training ship in the Spanish Navy.

 So there are.
 Not only can you have a great day out visiting the Riverside Transport & Travel Museum, you also get to see the tall ship as an added bonus.
 There is even an under 5s play area in the cargo hold, so young children won’t get bored.